Guo Jian: Military Experience (1979-82)

 In 1978, Guo Jian was approached by the Minzu University of China, the national level university designated for ethnic minorities, but was told to wait one more year to enrol in the art department.
 Shortly after, PLA recruiters came to Guo Jian's town and told him he could enter the army's art college if he enlisted.

 Guo Jian joined the PLA in 1979.
 One month after enlisting, he was informed that the army's art college entry policies had changed and he could no longer automatically enter the college.
-As part of Deng Xiaoping's reform policies, soldiers now had to undertake a formal entrance application process to enter military college.
+As part of Deng Xiaoping's reform and opening up, soldiers now had to undertake a formal entrance application process to enter military college.
 Guo Jian was initially assigned to the Telegraph Corps, 41st Division, 14th Corps, Yunnan Direction (the West Front) commanded by the Front Headquarter of Kunming Military Region in Kaiyuan 开远city.
 He was also given responsibility overseeing the armoury, and was promoted to squad leader.